johnmee/johnmee.com/pages/a-technical-interview.md

 tag: technical
 disqus: http://sydneyboy.com.au/2007/12/the-technical-interview/

-> Describes, and solves, the puzzle I was given in a Skype interview for a SFO startup in 2007.
+> Describes a Skype interview for a SFO startup in 2007.
- It was a friend-of-family for an unadvertised position on the other side of the world, so don't read too much into my performance, but the puzzling was new and fun so I wrote it up.
+ It was a friend-of-family for an unadvertised position on the other side of the world, so please don't judge me on my performance; instead take away that I found the challenge fun and wrote it up.

-> Initially I was a fan of these tests as I hoped it would screen out colleagues who could talk the talk but couldn't walk quite as well.
-Alas the pendulum has swung too far now that employers refuse to read your resume&mdash;let alone talk to you!&mdash;
+> Initially I was a fan of these tests as I saw it could screen out colleagues who could talk the talk but not walk it quite so well.
+But I fear the pendulum swings too far when online tests are used to preemptively filter candidates.
- until some tiresome test is completed.

 # A Technical Interview